ItsRqtl/auto-fxtwitter/README.md

 > [!NOTE]
 This extension is planned to be published on the Chrome Web Store, but it is not there yet.

-- Install the extension at [Microsoft Edge Add-ons](https://github.com/itsrqtl/auto-fxtwitter).
+- Install the extension at [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/fogonnnpmlmkcaigjnjibbklgegeoaph).

-> [!NOTE]
-This extension is currently under review at Microsoft Edge Add-ons, it will be published soon.

 - Install the extension at [Firefox Browser Add-ons](https://addons.mozilla.org/en-US/firefox/addon/autofxtwitter/).